The Magician (1926 film): Plot

-In the Latin Quarter of Paris, sculptor Margaret Dauncey is injured when the top of the huge statue of a faun she is working on breaks off and falls on her.
-After a successful surgery by Dr. Arthur Burdon saves her from paralysis, she and Burdon fall in love.
+In the Latin Quarter of Paris, sculptor Margaret Dauncey is injured when the top of the huge statue of a faun she is working on breaks off and falls on her; her friend, painter Susie Boyd, gets help to lift the statue.
+After a successful surgery by Dr. Arthur Burdon saves Margaret from paralysis, she and Burdon fall in love.

 The surgery is watched by various doctors and others including Oliver Haddo, a hypnotist, magician and student of medicine (a character in Maugham's original novel based on real-life occultist Aleister Crowley).
 Later, in the Library of the Arsenal, Haddo finds what he has been searching for - a magic formula for the creation of human life.
 One of the ingredients is the "heart blood of a Maiden".
 He rips out the page and presents the old book to Dr. Porhoët, Margaret's uncle and guardian, who has also been looking for it.

 When Margaret, Burdon and Dr. Porhoët go to the Fair at Leon de Belfort, they encounter Haddo, whom Margaret dislikes immediately.
 When Dr. Porhoët claims that the snake charmers use harmless snakes, Haddo refutes him and demonstrates his powers by letting a deadly horned viper bite him.
 He then magically makes the wound disappear.
 Porhoët remains unconvinced until the discarded viper strikes a young woman performer.
 Burdon has to rush her to a hospital.

 Later, Haddo visits Margaret uninvited.
 He hypnotizes her and tells her to concentrate on her statue.
-It seems to come to life to preside over a large orgy.
+It seems to come to life to preside over a large orgy, including a pipe-playing faun and other fauns or satyrs, one of whom grabs at her before she wakes from the vision and finds Haddo leering at her.

 Two days before her wedding to Burdon, Margaret receives a note from Haddo, asking her to see him the next morning.
 She tries to resist the summons, but fails.
 On the day of the wedding, Burdon learns that Margaret has married Haddo instead but Porhoët is convinced it was against his niece's will and Burdon tries to track them down.

 Burdon eventually encounters the couple at a casino in Monte Carlo.
 He and Porhoët free Margaret while Haddo is away.
 Porhoët places her in a sanatorium to recover.

-However, Haddo finds her and takes her to his laboratory in a tower.
+However, Haddo and his assistant, a little person, finds her and takes her to his hilltop laboratory in a tower.
 Just as Haddo is about to stab a bound Margaret, Burdon bursts in.
 After a violent struggle, Haddo falls into a huge fire and is killed.
 Margaret emerges from her trance and is reunited with her true love.
-Porhoët finds the page with the formula and burns it and sets the laboratory on fire.
+Porhoët finds the page with the formula and burns it and sets the laboratory on fire, with the little person left hanging on a tree branch on the cliff.